sarancodes/sarancodes/README.md

 <h3>I am Saran Kumar, a passionate developer</h3>

  ♥️ I love programming and problem solving

-🎯I am interested in learning new technologies and applying them to contribute to the world of open source.
+🎯 I am interested in learning new technologies and applying them to contribute to the world of open source.

 📝 I regularly write articles on [dev.to](https://dev.to/sarancodes)

-🐧I am comfortable with linux and had also made some custom themes and bootloaders for OS.
+🐧 I am comfortable with linux and had also made some custom themes and bootloaders for OS.

 🌱 I’m currently learning **react framework**